TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ```

 When working with the p-values returned by t-tests on regression coefficients,
   the context should be reflected in the approach.
-Sometimes only a single
+Sometimes only a **single
-  coefficient is of interest.
+  coefficient is of interest**.
 This is typically true in the case of simple
   linear regression, since there is only one explanatory variable.
 However, it
   can also be true in the case of multiple regression.
 Frequently, we are
   interested in whether one particular variable or interaction term is useful